BW Arabia Jordan - Aston Villa vs Liverpool: Premier League Round 37

 Created at 4 min read

-• Villa’s pressing will need to be aggressive enough to unsettle Liverpool, but measured enough to avoid leaving gaps between the lines.
+• Villa will need pressing balance: enough intensity to unsettle Liverpool, but enough discipline to protect the back line.

 Author